-What Happens When a Person Dies Without a Will in NC?
+What Happens When a Person Dies Without a Will Under North Carolina Inheritance Law?

 If there is no will to direct the distribution of assets, then the property of the deceased’s estate is distributed according to the North Carolina Intestate Succession Act.
 The probate process is administered by the Office of the Clerk of Superior Court in the county where the deceased person had resided before death.
 The Clerk of Superior Court acts as the probate judge.
 The probate court will appoint an estate administrator to inventory all assets, pay debts and taxes, handle funeral expenses, and distribute whatever remains as directed by the law.